-- i.
-Proposals for the redevelopment of any part of the zone identified in Map? (editorial note: give the map a reference and include in the Appendices of the NNP) for non-employment uses will not be supported, unless such proposals meet all the requirements of policy DM13 of the NDAT Local Plan. - ii.
-Within the zone employment development related to maritime industries will be supported, subject to the following being met: - i.
-That there is no detrimental impact on the amenity of occupants of neighbouring properties. - ii.
-The design, massing and materials used on any building does not harm the setting of Tapeley Park House, or the character of the Undeveloped Coast.
-DELETE AS IN LOCAL PLAN? - iii.
+- 1. Proposals for the redevelopment of any part of the zone identified on Map N6 for non-employment uses will not be supported unless such proposals meet all the requirements of policy DM13 of the NDAT Local Plan. - 2.
+Within the zone employment development related to maritime industries will be supported, subject to the following being met: - The design, massing and materials used on any building does not harm the setting of Tapeley Park House, or the character of the Undeveloped Coast. - ii.
 Any development proposal must include traffic and transport assessments, detailing measures to mitigate the impact of the development on the highway network.
-DELETE AS IN LOCAL PLAN?